 - Played with in another episode.
 The library computer in Atlantis has a holographic person as an interface.
 When SG-1 visits looking for information, they find that the "hologram" is actually an Ancient (or perhaps was replaced by one just on that occasion) who was trying to get the information to them.

-- In Eureka, an Instant A.I., Just Add Water creates a human body nearly from scratch and backups all information into the person's cells.
+- In Eureka, an Instant A.I.: Just Add Water! creates a human body nearly from scratch and backups all information into the person's cells.

-- The New Avengers episode "The Three-Handed Game" featured three agents with perfect memory.
+- The New Avengers episode "The Three-Handed Game" features three agents with perfect memory.
 Each of them was shown one-third of a secret message and was sent to deliver it via a different route, so that in theory nobody could intercept the entire message.
 (Come to think of it, kinda like the way data packets work on the internet.)
-Of course the bad guy figured out a way.
+Of course the bad guy figures out a way.

 - Angel: Wolfram and Hart have a worker in "Files and Records" who appears to have memorised the entirety of their resources.
 How does she know about the demon hunter who appeared and is fulfilling the ancient prophecy?
 "I'm Files and Records.
 It's my job"